 What is MedallionNet?

-MedallionNet™ is the new high-speed internet service from Carnival that is being rolled out by Princess Cruises.
+MedallionNet™ is the new high-speed internet service from Carnival that is now available on the whole Princess Cruises fleet.

-Developed in conjunction with SES Networks, MedallionNet will utilise both geostationary satellites and medium-earth orbit satellites to “provide guests with easy-to-access Wi-Fi that features exceptional speeds and bandwidth, pervasive stateroom signal strength and unprecedented service consistency”.
+Developed in conjunction with SES Networks, MedallionNet utilises both geostationary satellites and medium-earth orbit satellites to “provide guests with easy-to-access Wi-Fi that features exceptional speeds and bandwidth, pervasive stateroom signal strength and unprecedented service consistency”.